academic-moodle-cooperation/moodle-mod_offlinequiz/README.md

   multiple-choice questions or description questions (text) to the quiz.
 This is very similar to creating online quizzes (standard Moodle quizzes).

-* From the question lists the teacher creates question sheets and answer forms as PDF (DOCX) documents using the module.
+* From the question lists the teacher creates question sheets and answer forms as PDF (DOCX, LaTeX) documents using the module.

 * The question sheets and answer forms are handed out to students for the actual quiz.
 The students